nikitavoloboev/data/docs/focusing/rules.md

 - Aggressively research everything I don't understand.
 In solving problems, think about it in terms of models I can validate.
 - For programming, think about the data model and operations.
 Always keep in mind the problem being solved.
 - Don't panic.
 Stay calm & reasonable.
+- Approach every problem with ‘[do you need this dependency](https://www.youtube.com/watch?v=_W1JBAfV4Io)’.

 ## Code